abinit/abinit/doc/mkdocs-tutorials/paral_mbt.md

 converge study for SiO2.
 Most of the parameters used in the input files are already close to converge, only the k-point sampling and the number of empty states should be increased.
-You might modify the input files to perform the standard converge tests following the procedure described in the [first lesson](lesson_gw1.html) of the GW tutorial.
+You might modify the input files to perform the standard converge tests following the procedure described in the [[lesson:gw1|first lesson]] of the GW tutorial.

 In the main output file, there is a section reporting how the bands are distributed among the nodes.
 For a sequential calculation, we have

      screening : taking advantage of time-reversal symmetry Maximum band index for partially occupied states nbvw =    24 Remaining bands to be divided among processors   nbcw =    26 Number of bands treated by each node ~   26

 The value reported in the last line will decrease when the computation is done with more processors.

 The memory allocated for the wavefunctions scales with the number of processors.
 You can use the grep utility to extract this information from the log file.
 For a calculation in sequential, we have:

     >>> grep "Memory needed" tmbt_2.log

       Memory needed for storing ug=         29.5 [Mb] Memory needed for storing ur=        180.2 [Mb]

 _ug_ denotes the internal buffer used to store the Fourier components of the orbitals whose size scales linearly with [[npwwfn]]. _ur_ is the array storing the orbitals on the real space FFT mesh.
 Keep in mind that the size of _ur_ scales linearly with the total number of points in the FFT box, number that is usually much larger than the number of planewaves ([[npwwfn]]).
 The number of FFT divisions used in the GW code can be extracted from the main output file using

     >>> grep setmesh tmbt_2.out  -A 1
      setmesh: FFT mesh size selected  =  27x 27x 36
               total number of points  =    26244

 As discussed in this [section](../../theory/generated_files/theorydoc_mbt.html#oscillator_notes) of the GW notes, the Fast Fourier Transform represents one of the most CPU